canonical/lxd/doc/api-extensions.md

 ## `instances_state_total`
 This extension adds a new `total` field to `InstanceStateDisk` and `InstanceStateMemory`, both part of the instance's state API.

+## `numa_cpu_placement`
+This adds the possibility to place a set of CPUs in a desired set of NUMA nodes.

+This adds the following new configuration key:

+* `limits.cpu.nodes` : (string) comma-separated list of NUMA node IDs or NUMA node ID ranges to place the CPUs (chosen with a dynamic value of `limits.cpu`) in.